Trip Report - 9-15-19

 The plugs worked as advertised, and I caught more than a few fish with each of the two colors.

 Unfortunately, I also caught a lot of moss.
 The stream I fished is neither particularly large nor particularly deep.
 It is, however, strewn with large rocks, making it particularly hard to fish a sinking minnow lure.
-On a high percentage of my casts, the lure would slide over a rock and come back with moss trapped in the bill.
+On a high percentage of my casts, the lure would slide over a rock and come back with moss on the bill.

 ""With this many rocks above the surface